savranciati/pdglasso/README.md

 ## Relevant paper for the package

+* Ranciati, S., Roverato, A., (-).
+"On the application of Gaussian graphical models to paired data problems", *Statistics and Computing*, to appear;
-Ranciati, S., Roverato, A., (2023).
-"On the application of Gaussian graphical models to paired data problems", arXiv pre-print, https://arxiv.org/abs/2307.14160
+* Ranciati, S., Roverato, A., (2024).
+"On the application of Gaussian graphical models to paired data problems", arXiv pre-print, https://arxiv.org/abs/2307.14160 [please check latest version]

 ### Code reproducibility and data availability
 #### Updated version